DrMSAbdullahi/GenPath-PPH/README.md

 [3] Chowdhury, S., Mémoli, F. (2018).
 'Persistent path homology of directed networks'.
 In: Proceedings of the Twenty-Ninth Annual ACM-SIAM Symposium on Discrete Algorithms, pp. 1152–1169.

+---

+### Citation

+If you use this codebook in your research or publication, please cite:

+[Abdullahi, M.S.; Piro, R.M.; Suratanee, A.; Plaimas, K. "GenPath-PPH: Integrating Gene Expression and Pathway Networks via Persistent Path Homology Enhances Detection of Disease-Relevant Pathways".
+Computational and Structural Biotechnology Journal (Submitted), 2025]

+For questions or additional permissions, contact [abdullahi.sirajo@udusok.edu.ng].